 5. Paragraph (6) requires disclosure of two items.
 The first is the total amount received from its customers by a provider (or its designee).
 This requirement does not apply to a provider that directs its customers to accumulate money on their own.
+This paragraph requires disclosure of all funds received, including any fees received in violation of section 23.
 The second item is the total amount distributed to creditors, and this requirement applies to all providers, whether or not they (or their designees) take possession of their customers' funds.